SalmanKhan-185NTsm/SalmanKhan-185NTsm/README.md

 - projects 4

 ## Why I Code
  It all started when I started my Grade School,
+ The First Software ever used by me was microsoft paint, being the curious type microsoft paint sparked interest towards software as a user, and later during my Pre-Univercity  Wrote my first hello World Code in C Programming which was the turning point in my life which made go towards Programming.
+,

 ## Salman as a Class [SAAS]
 ```JavaScript
   class Salman {

     name = 'Salman Khan';
     handle = "NOTsamtheman";
     github = "SalmanKhan-185NTsm";
     startedToCode = new Date("2015-05-01")

     development = () =>{
     }

     ableToCode = () => {
     }

     getSkills = () => {
      return ["JavaScript","React","Redux","CSS","PHP","HTML"];
     }